viamrobotics/docs/docs/tutorials/try-viam.md

 ### Access the system

-While logged in with a Viam account, mavigate to [TRY in the Viam app](https://app.viam.com/try) to make a reservation.
+While logged in with a Viam account, navigate to <a href="https://app.viam.com/try" target="_blank">TRY in the Viam app</a> to make a reservation.
 (If you don’t have an account, it only takes a minute to sign up.)
 From the **TRY** page, click **TRY NOW** to reserve a time slot.